2018 Moscow–Constantinople schism: Ecumenical Patriarchate's claims

-On 27 December 2016, Konstantinos Vetochnikov (Note: Two PhD in theology, PhD in history and member of the Collège de France, participated in Augustus 2016 to the 23rd International Congress of Byzantine Studies in Belgrade where he made a report on the subject of the transfer of the See of Kyiv, and helped the Ecumenical Patriarchate on The Ecumenical Throne and the Ukrainian Church) wrote that the transfer of the See of Kyiv from the authority of the Ecumenical Patriarchate to the authority of the Russian Orthodox Church "never took place".
+On 27 December 2016, Konstantinos Vetochnikov (Note: Two PhD in theology, PhD in history and member of the Collège de France, participated in Augustus 2016 to the 23rd International Congress of Byzantine Studies in Belgrade where he made a report on the subject of the transfer of the See of Kiev, and helped the Ecumenical Patriarchate on The Ecumenical Throne and the Ukrainian Church) wrote that the transfer of the See of Kiev from the authority of the Ecumenical Patriarchate to the authority of the Russian Orthodox Church "never took place".
 Later, Vetoshnikov made an analysis of the arguments of the Russian Orthodox Church.
 He pointed out that, according to the strict dogmatic approach (akribeia, ἀκρίβεια), the whole territory of Russia was originally subjected to the Ecumenical Patriarchate.
 After Muscovy had gone into schism in the 15th century, it received autocephaly according to a more flexible approach (oikonomia, οἰκονομία) to heal this schism.
-The Metropolitan of Kyiv at the same time remained within the jurisdiction of Constantinople.
-Then, also according to the oikonomia approach, the right to ordain Metropolitans of Kyiv was transferred to the Patriarch of Moscow.
+The Metropolitan of Kiev at the same time remained within the jurisdiction of Constantinople.
+Then, also according to the oikonomia approach, the right to ordain Metropolitans of Kiev was transferred to the Patriarch of Moscow.
 This was not a change in the boundaries of the Moscow Patriarchate eparchy, as it was issued by a document of a lower level (ekdosis, ἐκδόσεως), which was used for various temporary solutions.
 For pastoral reasons, the Ecumenical Patriarchate subsequently did not assert its rights to this territory.
 But after the dissolution of the Soviet Union there was a split among the Orthodox of Ukraine, and the Russian Church for 30 years failed to overcome this split.
-And now, also for pastoral reasons, the Ecumenical Patriarchate was forced to act in accordance with the principle of akribeia, and so it decided to abolish the right to ordain Metropolitans of Kyiv which had been earlier transferred to the Moscow Patriarchate in accordance with oikonomia.
+And now, also for pastoral reasons, the Ecumenical Patriarchate was forced to act in accordance with the principle of akribeia, and so it decided to abolish the right to ordain Metropolitans of Kiev which had been earlier transferred to the Moscow Patriarchate in accordance with oikonomia.